Diocese of Arlington: 2020 to present

 On August 12, 2021, Burbidge released a pastoral letter on the church's stance on transgenderism.
 In the letter, he criticized the use of preferred gender pronouns when addressing transgender people.
-In January 2022, the diocese instructed its schools to follow Virginia's Republican Governor Glenn Youngkin's anti-mask executive order for schools that was to go into effect on January 24.
+In January 2022, the diocese instructed its schools to follow Virginia Governor Glenn Youngkin's anti-mask executive order for schools that was to go into effect on January 24th.

 Also in January 2022, Burbidge restricted use of the Tridentine Latin Mass in the diocese, in accordance with the apostolic letter Traditionis custodes issued by Pope Francis in July 2021.
 Burbidge permitted 21 parishes already celebrating the Tridentine Mass to continue the practice, but banned any other parishes from starting it.
 In July 2022, Burbidge restricted the Tridentine Mass to eight parishes; in five of those eight parishes, the priest could not celebrate the Mass in the main church.

-In May 2022, Burbidge announced that he would ban then US House Speaker Nancy Pelosi from receiving communion in the diocese due to her support of abortion rights for women.
+In May 2022, Burbidge announced that he would ban US House Speaker Nancy Pelosi from receiving communion in the diocese due to her support of abortion rights for women.
 Pelosi had been first banned in the Archdiocese of San Francisco by Archbishop Salvatore J. Cordileone.

-Burbidge is the current bishop of Arlington.
+As of 2026, Burbidge is the current bishop of Arlington.

 Sexual abuse

 In August 1992, William T. Reinecke, chancellor of the diocese, committed suicide two days after he was confronted by Joseph McDonald, one of his alleged sexual abuse victims from the 1960s.
 During that encounter, McDonald said he urged Reinecke to resign from the priesthood and seek professional help.
-In September 1992, Joseph T. O'Brien Jr. told the Washington Post that he had also been sexually molested by Reinecke around 1969.

-In February 2019, Burbidge released a list of sixteen diocesan priests who had been credibly accused of sexual abuse.
+In September 1992, Joseph T. O'Brien Jr. told the Washington Post that he had also been sexually molested by Reinecke around 1969.In February 2019, Burbidge released a list of sixteen diocesan priests who had been credibly accused of sexual abuse.

-In October 2019, Christopher Mould resigned after disclosing to Burbidge that he had “sexual contact with a minor” while serving at St. Thomas à Becket Church in Reston.
+In October 2019, Christopher Mould, a diocesan priest, resigned his position after disclosing to Burbidge that he had “sexual contact with a minor” while serving at St. Thomas à Becket Church in Reston.
 This abuse occurred on one occasion sometime between 1992 and 1995.
 Burbidge announced the misconduct several days later in a letter to the diocese, noting that there had been no prior accusations of misconduct against Mould and that he had “expressed deep contrition for his actions.”

-In March 2020, Scott Asalone was arrested on charges of sexually abusing Washington D.C.
-Councilman David Grosso when he was 14 years old.
+In March 2020, the priest Scott Asalone was arrested on charges of sexually abusing Washington D.C.
+Councilman David Grosso when he was 14-years-old.
 The crimes took place at Saint Francis de Sales Parish in Purcellville in 1985.
 Asalone had been removed from public ministry by the diocese in 1993.
 Asalone was sentenced to eight years in prison in June 2023.

 Antonio Pérez-Alcalá, a leader of a Catholic youth organization in McLean, was arrested in November 2021 on charges of sexually assaulting minors.
-His alleged victims claimed that Pérez-Alcalá attacked them during mentoring sessions at his residence.
-The priest later pleaded guilty to one count of aggravated sexual battery and was sentenced to a ten year suspended sentence and five years of probation.
+Pérez-Alcalá's alleged victims claimed that he attacked them during mentoring sessions at his residence.
+He later pleaded guilty to one count of aggravated sexual battery and was sentenced to a ten year suspended sentence and five years of probation.